Medical Malpractice Lawyer In Philadelphia, PA

-However, in order to successfully file a medical malpractice lawsuit against a negligent party you must be able to prove that certain elements exist in your case.
+Pennsylvania’s medical malpractice laws allow individuals and families affected by medical malpractice to seek compensation for the damages that they’ve incurred.
+However, in order to successfully file a medical malpractice lawsuit against a negligent party, you must be able to prove that certain elements exist in your case.

 Defining Medical Malpractice: When Healthcare Professionals Act Negligently

-Medical malpractice is defined as negligence by a healthcare professional or healthcare provider in which the treatment provided proves to be below the standard of care and subsequently results in the injury or death of a patient.
+Medical malpractice is defined as negligence by a healthcare professional that results in patient harm.
+In short, healthcare providers can be held liable when the treatment they provide falls below the accepted standard of care, resulting in the injury or death of a patient.

-With regard to medical malpractice law, the term “standard of care” is defined as the type and level of care an ordinary, prudent, health care professional, with the same training and experience, would provide under similar circumstances in the same situation.
+With regard to medical malpractice law, the term “standard of care” is defined as the type and level of care an ordinary, prudent, health care professional, with the same training and experience, would provide under similar circumstances.

 Basic Elements of A Medical Malpractice Lawsuit